 There are various promotional strategies you can use, to make your offer more appealing to the customer, without dropping below the RRP (recommended retail price):

 Promote the right products to the right customers by setting targeted promotions for certain customer segments or based on custom events.
 Make your promotional strategy fine-grained, not to lose money on offering unnecessary discounts.
-If you do not have ideas for what kind of promotions you could run, check out our article about 15+ sales promotion examples that can help with ideation.

 Once you have loyal customers standing behind your brand, think about how to monetize their advocacy.
 Starting a referral program might be a good strategy to bring in more customers and possibly lower acquisition cost.
-Learn how to run efficient referral programs and read how to set it up step-by-step to gear your program towards success.

 8) Offer subscription-based purchasing

 If you want to keep high retention rates, it might be a good idea to offer some of your products available as a subscription.
 It saves your customers time and effort, which proves really valuable in these times.
 You can also afford giving them some discount vs the standard product prices, as it is a steady source of revenue.
 Win-win!

 A/B test your pricing, your content and even more thoroughly – your promotions.
 If you want to make sure your budget is well-spent and your ROI high enough, try out different promotion strategies and settings.
 Build an A/B testing infrastructure and make sure you optimize your spendings.